kelseyhightower/cloud-functions-min-instances-tutorial/README.md

 # Tutorial

-This is a tutorial walking a user on how one can use the min instances feature on Cloud Functions to mitigate Cold Starts.
+This tutorial walks you through using the min instances feature on Cloud Functions to mitigate Cold Starts.

-Let’s take a deeper look at min instances with a real-world use case: recording, transforming and serving a podcast.
-Podcasts are super popular, when you record a podcast, you need to get the audio in the right format (mp3, wav), and then make the podcast accessible so that users can easily access, download and listen to it.
-The application takes a recorded podcast, transcribes it from wav to text, stores it in Cloud Storage, and then emails an end user with a link to the transcribed file.
+Let’s take a deeper look at min instances with a real-world use case: transcribing a Podcast.
+The application takes a "recorded" podcast, transcribes the "audio", writes the text into Cloud Storage bucket, and then emails an end user with a link to the transcribed file.

-Now let’s consider building your podcast transformation application with and without min instances.
+> The recorded podcast is just a text file in order to keep the code simple.

+This tutorial also aims to highlight the end-to-end latency differences between running functions with and without the min instances configuration set.

 ## Approach 1: Base case, without min instances

 ![Approach 1](Workflow_No_Min_Instances.png)

-In this approach, we use Cloud Functions and Google Cloud Workflows to chain together  three individual cloud functions.
-The first function (transcribe), transcribes the podcast, the second function (store-transcription) consumes the result of the first function in the workflow and stores it in Cloud Storage , and the third function (send-email), is triggered by Cloud Storage when the transcribed result is stored to send an email to the user to inform them that the workflow is complete.
+In this approach, we use Cloud Functions and [Google Cloud Workflows](https://cloud.google.com/workflows) to chain together three individual cloud functions.
+The first function (transcribe), transcribes the podcast, the second function (store-transcription) consumes the result of the first function in the workflow and stores it in Cloud Storage , and the third function (send-email), is triggered by Cloud Storage after the transcribed file is writen, and sends an email to the user to inform them that the workflow is complete.

 ## Creating the Transcribe Function